nidium/Nidium/README_WINDOWS.md

 $ git config --global user.email johndoe@example.com
 ```

-And to keep our commit history a little cleaner, we would appreciaate something like this.
+And to keep our commit history a little cleaner, we would appreciate something like this:

 ```
-git config --global pull.rebase true
+git config --global pull.rebase true git config --global core.autocrlf false
 ```

-# Microsoft Visual Studio Community edition 2015
+## Microsoft Visual Studio Community edition 2015

 We will be compiling ONLY with MSVC on the windows platform, so let's get that
 first.
 We won't use clang, cygwin or mingw on this platform.